 Serving Alaska’s seniors, anyone living with Alzheimer’s, dementia, or any disability, families and caregivers.

-Alzheimer’s Resource of Alaska provides programs and services to hundreds of seniors and caregivers throughout Alaska.
+Alzheimer’s Resource of Alaska provides programs and services to thousands of seniors and caregivers throughout Alaska.

 Programs and services extend from Juneau to Utqiagvik and clients represent a diverse population.
 Because disabilities, Alzheimer’s disease and related dementia affect all types of Alaskans, so do our programs and services.